Luxury B&Bs and hotels in Languedoc |

 What is it, where is it?

-An ultra-stylish luxury B&B in Languedoc set within an 18th century hôtel particulier (nobleman’s house) in one of the nicest streets in Montpellier’s historic centre.
+An ultra-stylish luxury B&B in Languedoc set within an 18th century hôtel particulier (nobleman’s house) in one of the nicest streets in Montpellier’s historic centre (the most beautiful city in the south of France).
 The interiors marry cool contemporary design with lovingly-preserved original features dating back to the 1700s; co-owner Nathalie de Bordas is an interior designer, and it shows.

 We love...